Updated 06/26/2022

 It often begins with insulin, which tells your body to store energy as fat so you have it when you need it.
 This was great when our ancestors had the very real risk of facing long periods of famine.
 But for most of us in current times, food is everywhere.

-Unfortunately, a lot of the food we eat today isn’t very healthy, so it can easily throw your insulin levels out of balance.
+Unfortunately, a lot of it isn’t very healthy, so it can easily throw your insulin levels out of balance.
 When you eat, insulin takes excess glucose from your blood and pushes it either into cells for energy or into muscles and liver for storage.

 The refined carbs that are so popular in our Western diet have the biggest impact on insulin since they so quickly break down into sugar.
 That means higher release of insulin, and greater potential for imbalance.